ONSdigital/eq-terraform/README.md

 2. Gem 2.5.2 (gem update --system '2.5.2')
 3. Bundle should be 1.10.6 (gem install bundler -v 1.10.6)

+## IAM Role
+Currently for this to work you need to add the CloudWatchFullAccess policy to the IAM role aws-elasticbeanstalk-ec2-role using the IAM console in AWS

 ## Additional security

 To increase the security of the system, remove the security group `"provision-allow-ssh-REMOVE`